jimemarc/mdtest/writing_docstrings.md

 ## Modules

-For each module, describe the module in the docstring :
+For each module, describe the module in the docstring:

     """
     Brief description of module